What is Leachate / Liquid Fertiliser / Compost Tea?

 Can I collect the liquid and use it as a fertiliser?

-Yes - you can collect the liquid fetiliser (leachate) and pour onto your plants and soil.
+Yes - you can collect the liquid fertiliser (leachate) and pour onto your plants and soil.

 The liquid created by the HOTBIN does not have a high NKP (Nitogen, Potassium, Phosphorus) value so can be used as a fertiliser.
 The brown odourless liquid will be mainly Fulvic Acid and Humic Acid - both improve the uptake of minerals and can stimulate plant growth.
 Ensure you have collected an odourless, dark brown liquid.
 Take care if you have collected a fruity / acidic yellowish liquid, or a black pungent drain like thick slimy goo – see ‘why does the leachate smell’ below.